Root Canal Therapy – Annapolis, MD

 How Our Dentists Can Save Your Tooth

 In the past, when a tooth was badly damaged, either by decay-causing bacteria or after a severe oral injury, it would be common for dentists to extract the tooth outright.
 However, our dentists want to do everything possible to maintain the integrity of your original tooth.
 Root canal therapy in Annapolis, MD is just one of the ways we do that.
-Dr. Lisco is prepared to take all the necessary steps to keep your tooth intact, so don’t hesitate to call if you’re experiencing severe oral pain!
+We are prepared to take all the necessary steps to keep your tooth intact, so don’t hesitate to call if you’re experiencing severe oral pain!